influxdata/docs-v2/CONTRIBUTING.md

 The product name is stored in `data/products.yml`

-### InfluxCloud Content
+### InfluxDB Cloud Content
-Some articles are unique to InfluxCloud or at least contain some information specific to InfluxCloud.
+Some articles are unique to InfluxDB Cloud or at least contain some information specific to InfluxDB Cloud.
 There are frontmatter options and an cloud shortcode that help to properly identify this content.

 #### All content is cloud-specific
-If all content in an article is cloud-specific, set the menu in the frontmatter to `v2_0_cloud` (change the version number for the specific version of InfluxCloud).
+If all content in an article is cloud-specific, set the menu in the frontmatter to `v2_0_cloud` (change the version number for the specific version of InfluxDB Cloud).

 ```yaml
 menu: